-Understand the profitable business of bee farming and be a successful bee farmer with a Bee Farming course.
+Understand the profitable business of bee farming and learn how you can become a successful bee farmer with our fantastic Bee Farming Course.

 What will you learn in this Bee Farming

 In this module, you will learn all about Clothing and Equipment Needed.
 Just make sure you have the dimensions correct because bees will build combs where you least want them.
 One of the most important pieces of clothing a beekeeper wears is the veil.
 Bee stings on the face can be very painful and there is the possibility of damage to the eyes and ears.